Also known as: (popularly) kashmiri, aari work

 About

 ‘Zalakdozi’, essentially means chain stitch.
-This type of embroidery includes only chain stitch.
-Zalakdozi is known to be an exclusive embroidery from the state of Kashmir in Inida, and thus populary known as ‘kashmiri’.
-It is to be noted that Kashmir has other types of embroideries using other sticthes like the satin stitch too.
-Zalakdozi typically uses wool, cotton or silk thread.
+This type of embroidery includes only the Chain stitch.
+Zalakdozi is known to be an exclusive embroidery from the state of Kashmir in India, and thus popularly known as ‘Kashmiri’.
+It is to be noted that Kashmir has other types of embroideries using other stitches like the satin stitch too.
+Zalakdozi typically uses wool, cotton, or silk thread.
 It is done not using a needle, but a hook known as ‘ari’.
-Using a hook to do this embroidery saves on time and energy as the hook is used to pull a series of loops of the chain stitch, as against the single loops that has to be done using a needle.
-Yet, we can go through the pain of using needle to replicate this work using needle, all for the worth of its richness and beauty.
-One interesting thing to know is that all kashmiri embroidery artisans are men.
+Using a hook to do this embroidery saves on time and energy as the hook is used to pull a series of loops of the chain stitch, as against the single loops that have to be done using a needle.
+Yet, we can go through the pain of using a needle to replicate this work using a needle, all for the worth of its richness and beauty.
+One interesting thing to know is that all Kashmiri embroidery artisans are men.

-The main feature of Zalakdozi is the use of chain stitch in concentric rings to fill a pattern.
-How to color this filling is left upto the artisan.
+The main feature of Zalakdozi is the use of the Chain stitch in concentric rings to fill a pattern.
+How to color this filling is left up to the artisan.

 History

-There has been many claims on how this type of hookware embroidery originated.
-There is a belief that it originated along with crochet ( a french craft), where hooks called the ‘tambour’ hooks were used to create chain stitch.
+There have been many claims on how this type of hook-ware embroidery originated.
+There is a belief that it originated along with crochet ( a french craft), where hooks called the ‘tambour’ hooks were used to create the Chain stitch.
 Some believe that the inspiration is drawn from a shoemaker’s hook.
 Yet, another belief is that this art is as old as 700 years.
-In the 13th century, the Italian traveller, Marco Polo describes of patterns similar to that of kashmiri used centuries earlier.
+In the 13th century, the Italian traveler, Marco Polo describes patterns similar to that of Kashmiri used centuries earlier.
 But, material facts put it that it originated in the 16th century.
-One fact known is that in the 16th century, it was deeply encouraged by the mughal emperors and this helped many artisans to thrive.
+One fact known is that in the 16th century, it was deeply encouraged by the Mughal emperors and this helped many artisans to thrive.
 One study states that this type of embroidery was introduced in Kashmir from Damascus.

 Zalakdozi today